Vision transformer: Applications

-ViT have been used in many computer vision tasks with excellent results and in some cases even state-of-the-art, such as in image classification, object detection, video deepfake detection, image segmentation, anomaly detection, image synthesis, cluster analysis, autonomous driving.
+ViT have been used in many computer vision tasks with excellent results and in some cases even state-of-the-art, such as in image classification, object detection, video deepfake detection, image segmentation, anomaly detection, image synthesis, cluster analysis, autonomous driving, and radio map estimation.

 ViT had been used for image generation as backbones for GAN and for diffusion models (diffusion transformer, or DiT).

 DINO has been demonstrated to learn useful representations for clustering images and exploring morphological profiles on biological datasets, such as images generated with the Cell Painting assay.

-In 2024, a 113 billion-parameter ViT model was proposed (the largest ViT to date) for weather and climate prediction, and trained on the Frontier supercomputer with a throughput of 1.6 exaFLOPs.
+In 2024, a 113 billion-parameter ViT model was designed (the largest ViT to date) for weather and climate prediction, and trained on the Frontier supercomputer with a throughput of 1.6 exaFLOPs.